Gaff/blog/_posts/2015-09-02-DIY-VPN-with-docker.markdown

     docker run -d --cap-add=NET_ADMIN -p 1194:1194/udp -p 443:443/tcp jpetazzo/dockvpn

 Docker will take about a minute to do its magic and then return you to the command line.
-To see that its working do this:
+To see that it is working do this:

     # docker ps -a
     CONTAINER ID        IMAGE               COMMAND             CREATED              STATUS              PORTS                                                    NAMES